nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Nanoscale:** Pertaining to or involving the scale of nanometers, relevant to the focus of nano-imaging techniques.

-### Expanded Definition and Usage\nNano-imaging plays a crucial role in advancing our understanding of both nanomaterials and biological systems at a scale where conventional imaging techniques fall short.
+### Expanded Definition and Usage:
+Nano-imaging plays a crucial role in advancing our understanding of both nanomaterials and biological systems at a scale where conventional imaging techniques fall short.
 In biomedical research, nano-imaging allows scientists to observe and manipulate cellular processes, track drug delivery systems, and study disease mechanisms at the molecular level.
 In materials science, it provides insights into material properties, defects, and interactions that dictate the behavior of materials under various conditions.
 This deep level of insight is essential for the development of new therapeutic strategies, the design of next-generation nanomaterials, and the enhancement of diagnostic tools.